top of page

 Capacity: 80

-Facilitators: Dr. Barbara Kennedy, Dr. Rolando Merchán
+Facilitators: Dr. Barbara Kennedy, Dr. Rolando Merchán, and Dr. Blanca De la Sierra

 Join us for this comprehensive professional development institute designed to explore dual language programming at the secondary level.
 You will gain insights into effective advocacy strategies for promoting dual language education in your school community and beyond.
 As presenters, we will delve into best practices for designing, implementing, and sustaining dual language programs in secondary schools.
 Come elevate your leadership skills to effectively lead and support diverse teams while fostering linguistic and cultural proficiency among students.
 Empower yourself to drive positive change and create inclusive learning environments that prepare students for success in an increasingly interconnected world.